The Botswana Scouts Association

 The Botswana Scouts Association, the national Scouting organization of Botswana, was founded in 1936, and became a member of the World Organization of the Scout Movement in 1958.
 The boys only Botswana Scouts Association claims a membership of more than 10,000 Scouts; however, WOSM lists only 2,075 members as of 2011.

+The scout movement was initiated in 1907 and started in the then Bechuanaland in 1936 at Mafikeng where it was moved to Lobatse in 1964 just before Botswana gained independence.

+The first president of Botswana, Sir Seretse Khama was the first patron of the Botswana Scout Association with current President Advocate Duma Boko being the current patron.
+Other dignitaries who served as Patrons are;